 Guided by the principles of the Catholic Intellectual Tradition, Saint Martin’s University endeavors to unite academic rigor and excellence with moral thought and social responsibility – higher education that seeks to serve and promote the common good – higher education that seeks to transform lives by grappling with issues of Faith, Reason, Service and Community.
 We come together, faculty, staff and students, to form a community of individuals who are learning to live a meaningful life.
-To think with heart.
+Saints think, pray, serve, play and live with heart.

 The Order of St. Benedict